NHSDigital/software-engineering-quality-framework/principles.md

 The following practices support the principle of building quality in.

-**Three amigos analysis and elaboration** to ensure requirements are fully understood at the point the work will be done.
+**Collaborative analysis and elaboration** with the right people involved to examine a change from all angles to ensure requirements are fully understood at the point the work will be done.

 **[Deliver incrementally.](patterns/little-and-often.md)** Establish build-measure-learn loops to keep the system simple and to ensure it meets evolving user needs.